ghostdevv/rollup-obfuscator/README.md

 - `exclude` - A [FilterPattern](https://github.com/rollup/plugins/blob/master/packages/pluginutils/types/index.d.ts#L23) of files to exclude.
 By default ignores node_modules - only works with global set to false

+# I get an error after runing obfuscated code

+It's quite common to see errors after running obfuscated code.
+The obfuscation changes it so much that you're bound to see errors, especailly if your codebase is complex.
+I would recommend playing with the config and try relaxing your settings, if that still doesn't work file an issue on [GitHub](https://github.com/ghostdevv/rollup-obfuscator).

 # Support

 -   Join the [discord](https://discord.gg/2Vd4wAjJnm)
--   Create a issue on the [github](https://github.com/ghostdevv/rollup-obfuscator)
+-   Create a issue on the [GitHub](https://github.com/ghostdevv/rollup-obfuscator)